eleev/expandable-collection-view-kit/README.md

 Here `self` is the reference to the `UIViewController`  where the property is used.

 ### Pre-filling
-To prefill the collection view, you may use the trailing closure syntax for one of the designated initializers:
+To pre-fill the collection view, you may use the trailing closure syntax for one of the designated initializers:

 ```swift
 let expVCManager = ExpandableCollectionViewManager(parentViewController: self) {